 Visiting Citi Field, Tip #4: Consider your burger choices.
 Here’s a little secret I can tell you about the Shake Shack, which is by far the most popular food stand at Citi.
 Is the Shackburger a great burger?
 Yes, it is.
 Is it worth a two-inning wait in line?
-No. In fact you have two other great burger choices at Citi that rarely have a long line…there’s Keith Hernandez’s burger stand in the left field corner that features some unusual and spicy burgers (and a Tootsie Pop), and there are the Burgers & Fries generic stands too…and before you blink, know that those generic burgers are made with Pat LaFrieda beef and you can top them generously at the nearby condiment stands that even include that famous NYC red onion relish.
+No, it’s not.
+In fact you have three other great burger choices at Citi that rarely have a long line…there’s Keith Hernandez’s burger stand in the left field corner that features some unusual and spicy burgers (and a Tootsie Pop), Chef Josh Capon’s Bash Burger (bacon jam!), and the Burgers & Fries generic stands…and before you blink, know that those generic burgers are made with Pat LaFrieda beef and you can top them generously at condiment stands that even include that NYC red onion relish.
 I love the Shackburger, but get there when the gates open if you want one.

 Visiting Citi Field, Tip #5: Check out the Coca-Cola Corner view.
 The Coca-Cola Corner, formerly the Pepsi Porch, is the mezzanine level section in right field, out in the sun and with its own concessions area that has sofa seats and such.
 And the Coca-Cola sign is very cool.
 You should take a walk up here just for the view of Queens west of the ballpark…nothing but chop shops for blocks.
 It’s like there’s a completely different world just across the street.
 This will probably change in the future, but it’s worth a look now.